optsuite/optlib/README.md

 ## Optimality
 - Optimality_Condition_of_Unconstrained_Problem.lean: first order optimality conditions for unconstrained optimization problems.
+- Unconstrained_Problem.lean : the definition of an unconstrained optimization problem, the local minima, the global minima and the stationary point; the first order conditions for a local minima; the additional properties of the stationary point and local minima corresponding to convex unconstrained optimization problem.

 ## Algorithm
 - Gradient_Descent.lean: convergence rate of gradient descent algorithm for smooth convex functions.